sveiae/website/_posts/2021-03-01-basic-security-tests.md

 ## Basic security test examples:
 ![test all the security things](/assets/images/2021-03-01/test-all-the-things.png){:class="img-responsive"}

+We're compiling more and more tests that you NEED to perform on your environment - whether it's for home office users, or in enterprise networks.
+Here are a few:
 **List of all tests so far (more to come)**
 * connecting to known malware download sites.
 * connecting to botnets and known attack networks.